lichaozhao/snake/readme.md

 # A fun of Github Copilot Chat
-using below prompts to write a snake game in JavaScript.
+Using below prompts to write a snake game in JavaScript.

 ## Prerequisites

-1. install VS Code to you computer and install Github Copilot & Github Copilot Chat extension.
+1. Install VS Code to you computer and install Github Copilot & Github Copilot Chat extension.
-2. get Github Copilot for business account. please ask your GH Copilot administrator to get it.
+2. Get Github Copilot for business account. please ask your GH Copilot administrator to get it.
-3. get basic knowledge of large language model.
+3. Get basic knowledge of large language model.

 ## The marjor steps to write a snake game

-1. create a folder of snake-game and open it in VS Code.
+1. Create a folder of snake-game and open it in VS Code.
-2. commuicate with Github Copilot Chat to get the snake game done. you can tell Copilot Chat what you want to do and Copilot Chat will give you the code.
+2. Commuicate with Github Copilot Chat to get the snake game done. you can tell Copilot Chat what you want to do and Copilot Chat will give you the code.

 ## The sample prompts to write a snake game.